Matsya: Saviour of the Vedas

-The Garuda Purana states that Matysa slew Hayagriva and rescued the Vedas as well as the Manu.
+The Garuda Purana states that Matsya slew Hayagriva and rescued the Vedas as well as the Manu.
 In another instance, it states that Vishnu as Matsya killed the demon Pralamba in the reign of the third Manu - Uttama.
-The Narada Purana states that the demon Hayagreeva (son of Kashyapa and diti) seized the Vedas of the mouth of Brahma.
+The Narada Purana states that the demon Hayagriva (son of Kashyapa and Diti) seized the Vedas of the mouth of Brahma.
 Vishnu then takes the Matsya form and kills the demon, retrieving the Vedas.
 The incident is said to have happened in the Badari forest.
 The deluge and Manu are dropped in the narrative.
 The Shiva Purana praises Vishnu as Matsya who rescued the Vedas via king Satyavrata and swam through the ocean of pralaya.

 The Padma Purana replaces Manu with the sage Kashyapa, who finds the little fish who expands miraculously.
 Another major divergence is the absence of the deluge.
 Vishnu as Matsya slays the demon Shankha.
 Matsya-Vishnu then orders the sages to gather the Vedas from the waters and then presents the same to Brahma in Prayag.
 This Purana does not reveal how the scriptures drowned in the waters.
 Vishnu then resides in the Badari forest with other deities.
-The Karttikamsa-Mahatmya in the Skanda Purana narrates that slaying of the asura (demon) Shankha by Matysa.
+The Karttikamsa-Mahatmya in the Skanda Purana narrates that slaying of the asura (demon) Shankha by Matsya.
 Shankha (lit. "conch"), the son of Sagara (the ocean), snatches the powers of various gods.
 Shankha, wishing to acquire more power, steals the Vedas from Brahma, while Vishnu was sleeping.
 The Vedas escape from his clutches and hide in the ocean.
 Implored by the gods, Vishnu wakes on Prabodhini Ekadashi and takes the form of a saphari fish and annihilates the demon.
 Similar to the Padma Purana, the sages re-compile the scattered Vedas from the oceans.
 The Badari forest and Prayag also appear in this version, though the tale of growing fish and Manu is missing.